Keeping you informed was important throughout the installation of the cable for the Walney Offshore Windfarm. Here’s what happened –

 Here at Visit Cleveleys we worked with the team at DONG Energy from the beginning to the end of the cable laying project.
 It was a fascinating experience, where we learned such a lot.

 Local people were kept informed through a whole host of different measures which we put into place.
 Communication is key in a job like this which disrupts people living around the work sites.

-This portal included the latest information about the project and its progress.
+- A full portal on Visit Cleveleys included the latest information about the project and its progress.

 Leaflets and Letters

-Leaflets about how the project would affect Cleveleys and how to find information were available from public buildings in and around Thornton and Cleveleys, including shops, libraries, the Tourist Information Centre, council buildings and community centres.
+Leaflets about how the project would affect Cleveleys and how to find information were made available from public buildings in and around Thornton and Cleveleys.
+Including shops, libraries, the Tourist Information Centre, council buildings and community centres.

-Letters were distributed to each and every house on the route, and additional letters with more detailed information were distributed to houses at appropriate times.
+Letters were distributed to each and every house on the route.
+Additional letters with more detailed information were distributed to houses at appropriate times.

-Each of the local Councillors in the three affected areas (Cleveleys Jubilee and Park Wards and Thornton Bourne Ward) were notified, along with Thornton Action Group, and all were kept informed about progress of the project.
+Each of the local Councillors in the three affected areas (Cleveleys Jubilee and Park Wards and Thornton Bourne Ward) were notified, along with Thornton Action Group.
+All were kept informed about progress of the project.